egreenberg7/shabbatonhackathon/src/FAQ.md

 # FAQs

 ### When is the Shabbaton Hackathon being held?
-The event will start with check-in from 11:00 AM to 3:00 PM on November 7th and will end at 6:30 PM on November 9th.
+The event will start with check-in from 11:00 AM to 3:00 PM.
+An updated date will be announced soon.

 ### What is the cost of the Hackathon?
 Free!
 Housing and food will be provided, but participants must provide their own transportation to/from Hopkins.